How to write a financial aid appeal letter to request more college financial aid (with a letter template!)

 4) Your financial circumstances have changed.
 Your family now has a different (lower) ability to contribute to your college expenses.
 Common reasons for this include a family member losing their job, a birth or death in the family, separation or divorce, medical bills, and special needs children.
 This change might have occurred between when you filed your FAFSA and when you received your original financial aid offer, OR it might occur in the middle of a school year.
 In this case, you can appeal to have your next semester’s aid raised.

 If you have multiple reasons for appealing, you’ll need to decide how to strategize what to include vs. exclude.
 (Avoid an overly long letter.)
-For help figuring out your best negotiation strategy, check out our free College Cost Insights & Appeal product.

 What information should I include in the appeal letter?